Best Japan Festivals by Season: The Ultimate Guide (When & Where to Celebrate)

 • Stay On Budget: Festival travel can get expensive.
 Use Wise for real-time currency exchange and to transfer funds internationally with minimal fees—it’s especially helpful if you’re traveling as a group or planning multiple stops.

-• Consider Ear Protection for Kids: Especially during firework shows or parades with loud drumming.
+• Consider Ear Protection for Kids: Especially during firework shows or parades with loud drumming (check our noise cancelling devices suggestions here).

 Ready for a Fun Break?